 Planting design is affected by soil, site conditions, and other factors.
 The location of the different plants is important to consider to ensure the success of the planting.
 For example, different mixes may be needed for wet and dry areas.
-Again, plant species chosen for areas under and near the panels should have a maximum height of 3' so that they do not interfere with solar operations.
+Again, plant species chosen for areas under and near the panels should have a maximum height based on the lower-edge of the PV panels so that they do not interfere with solar operations.
 Appendix A provides example seed mixes which are low-stature and have some shade tolerance for being planted under the panels.